em-jov/sa_weather_aqi/README.md

 ## Overview

 The Ruby script retrieves data from third-party APIs or resorts to web scraping when APIs are not available.
 It then generates an HTML file by integrating the collected data into an ERB (Embedded Ruby) template.
-To sustain the accuracy of the information, the script is scheduled to run automatically every hour using AWS Lambda.
+To ensure that information is up-to-date, the script is scheduled to run automatically every hour using AWS Lambda.

 ## Features
 - Current weather data.